 Of course, bunkhouses come in many different varieties.
 I have now stayed at a few in the UK and this was one of my favourites.
 The spacious and open layout, careful attention to detail in the bunkhouse and the warm welcome at Hafren Forest Bunkhouse makes it the perfect accommodation for groups, families and even solo travellers like myself.

-Read my full review of ‘Hafren Forest Bunkhouse’.
+Read my full review and photos of ‘Hafren Forest Bunkhouse’.

 Hafren Forest Bunkhouse Information